Warsash F.C.: Ground

 The venue is now owned by Fareham Borough Council and has a single full-sized adult pitch with a pavilion located behind the goal.
 For many years, there was a second smaller pavilion at the opposite end for the match officials and a tea hut.

 County league soccer returned in 2001 when the facility was sublet to the short-lived Fareham Sacred Hearts.

 Local rivalries

 Warsash enjoyed a healthy local rivalry with a number of neighbouring clubs from the area including Locks Heath, Bursledon and Sarisbury Green.

+Notable players

+Warsash had many fine players over the years, most notably stalwart Arthur Jupe and Billy Bevis who played for the club before and after a lengthy spell with Southampton.

 Successor club

 Men's football finally returned to the village in 2007 when long running youth club Warsash Wasps (established in 1977) formed a senior section.

-Upon formation, the new team enrolled in the Southampton League and made a great start, winning numerous titles and cups en-route to the Hampshire League 2004 in 2010.
+Upon formation, the new team enrolled in the Southampton League and made a great start, winning numerous titles and cups en route to the Hampshire League 2004 in 2010.

 The Wasps, who also play at the same venue, have since returned to the Southampton League and run many teams at various age groups.
 They are affiliated to the Hampshire Football Association and have been awarded charter status.